apache/pekko/docs/src/main/paradox/fault-tolerance.md

 Options are:
 * `withAutoReset`: The backoff is reset if no failure/stop occurs within the duration.
 This is the default behaviour with `minBackoff` as default value
 * `withManualReset`: The child must send `BackoffSupervisor.Reset` to its backoff supervisor (parent)
 * `withSupervisionStrategy`: Sets a custom `OneForOneStrategy` (as each backoff supervisor only has one child).
-The default strategy uses the `akka.actor.SupervisorStrategy.defaultDecider` which stops and starts the child on exceptions.
+The default strategy uses the `pekko.actor.SupervisorStrategy.defaultDecider` which stops and starts the child on exceptions.
 * `withMaxNrOfRetries`: Sets the maximum number of retries until the supervisor will give up (`-1` is default which means no limit of retries).
 Note: This is set on the supervision strategy, so setting a different strategy resets the `maxNrOfRetries`.
 * `withReplyWhileStopped`: By default all messages received while the child is stopped are forwarded to dead letters.
 With this set, the supervisor will reply to the sender instead.